You might be surprised to learn that you can easily make your own laundry detergent.

 Borax Free Powder Detergent Recipes

 Borax isn’t totally toxic free.
-So, as an alternative to the first 2 recipes here is one without borax.
+So, as an alternative to the first 2 recipes here are a couple to try without borax.

 The first one is by Bren at brendid.com.